Teaching Your Children About God’s Appointed Times | Sukkot

 - Give an offering.
 Another way to honor the Lord and remember His provision is to give an offering.
 Sowing into spiritually rich soil during appointed times provides a return of a hundred, sixty, or thirtyfold.
 When teaching your children about Sukkot by giving an offering, you are also teaching them biblical finance principles.

-Getting the whole family involved in teaching your children about Sukkot brings the reality of God’s provision and protection to your children.
+Getting the whole family involved in teaching your children about Sukkot will help them understand the reality of God’s provision and protection.
 They need to know, feel, and see what God has for them.
 They need to believe that His ways are always best and His covenant promises are everlasting.

 7 Scriptures on Sukkot